Computer Science and Language (CSL)Course Structure

 - Seeking to master a foreign language usually results in an enhanced attention to grammatical detail, and therefore a headstart in linguistics.

-- The study of phonetics in linguistics gives valuable insight into the pronounciation of the language studied.
+- The study of phonetics in linguistics gives valuable insight into the pronunciation of the language studied.

 - Notions of recursion, subroutine and substructure are very much shared between computer science and linguistics.